eliamue/foundations-prep-april-2021/02-html-and-css/exercises/LAB-02b-image-gallery.md

 ## HTML and CSS -- lists of things

 Create a list of things with images.
+Pick a theme and you can search and copy url's from the interwebs.

 ## Standard Setup Process